-The first problem is determining there is a problem.
+The first problem you face is actually determining whether there is a problem, or at least where it's coming from.
 How do you tell if your newfound rash is the result of your topical cream or something else entirely?
-Figuring out if you're allergic to makeup is a process in itself, so to investigate the subject, we reached out to Arash Akhavan, MD, FAAD, founder and owner of The Dermatology & Laser Group in NYC.
+Figuring out if you're allergic to makeup is a whole process in itself, so to investigate the subject, we reached out to Arash Akhavan, MD, FAAD, founder and owner of The Dermatology & Laser Group in NYC.
 We asked him all our questions about makeup allergies—why they happen, what signs to look for, and how to correct them.

-Avoid using products that have lots of chemical preservatives, as these ingredients tend to have higher rates of skin allergy.
+If you have more sensitive skin, or a personal history of skin conditions, avoid using products that have lots of chemical preservatives.
+These ingredients tend to have higher rates of skin allergy.

 How to Avoid Allergic Reactions